 This project to add water treatment technology to the Sweeney Plant that effectively removes PFAS compounds has been years in the making.
 Read below and check the links on the left to learn about the project’s history, the Sweeney Plant, PFAS, and more.

 The GAC filters emerged as the best option for Sweeney to reduce GenX and other PFAS compounds in the river following an extensive pilot study that also examined reverse osmosis and ion-exchange media.
-Models have shown that the new GAC filters are expected to filter about 90 percent of the PFAS compounds in water sourced from the Cape Fear River, reducing GenX close to or at levels where it cannot be detected in treated drinking water.
+Models have shown that the new GAC filters will be very effective at removing Chemours' PFAS compounds in water sourced from the Cape Fear River, reducing GenX close to or at levels where it cannot be detected in treated drinking water.

 The PFAS found in the Cape Fear result largely from decades of releases by Chemours and DuPont from their chemical plant on the Bladen-Cumberland county line, about 100 miles upriver from Wilmington.

 The CFPUA Board awarded a $35.9 million contract to Adams-Robinson Enterprises Inc. for construction of the project.
 It is being funded through the sale of revenue bonds.

 The project is anticipated to go online in summer 2022.
 Annual operating costs are estimated to be $3.7 million for Fiscal Year 2023 and at least $5 million in subsequent years.

 As Chemours and its predecessor DuPont are largely responsible for the PFAS compounds that continue to be found in the Cape Fear, CFPUA has filed a federal lawsuit to recover costs and damages related to the companies’ releases from their chemical plant.